WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Events_and_IObservable/index.md

 ## `IObservable`/Reactive Pattern

-However, for more advanced filtering we've exposed `System.IObservable` support, along with a [`FilterableObserver<T>`](/docs/api/Meadow/Meadow.FilterableObserver-1.html) that allows you to subscribe to an observable, with an optional filter on the events, as well as a handler shortcut.
+However, for more advanced filtering we've exposed `System.IObservable` support, along with a [`FilterableObserver<T>`](/docs/api/Meadow/Meadow.FilterableObserver-1.html) that allows you to subscribe to an observable, with an optional predicate to filter on the events, as well as a handler shortcut.
 Consider the following code:

 ```csharp
 public class InputObservableApp : App<F7Micro, InputObservableApp>